Chichester Canal Walk

 Although this is categorised as a walking route, cyclists can also enjoy the first section of the towpath from Chichester to Hunston.

 The canal is great for wildlife so keep your eyes peeled for birds such as moorhens, coots, heron, kingfisher, whitethroat, common sandpiper, spotted flycatcher and woodpecker.
+You may also see foxes, deer and dragonflies as you may your way along the path.

 To extend your walking in the area you could head south and enjoy a lovely coastal walk at the RSPB Pagham Harbour reserve.
 You could also visit the nearby Chidham Peninsula and enjoy great views of Chichester Harbour.